w8s-class/CS1520-Class-Information/docs/presentations/flask-models/flask-models.md

 * `select`
     * The default
     * SQLAlchemy will load the data as necessary in one go using a standard select statement
+    * Loads when the parameter is accessed.
 * `joined`
     * SQLAlchemy will load the relationship in the same query as the parent using a JOIN statement.
+    * Loaded in initial query.

 -###-